sarahpai/photobooth-frontend/README.md

 	 <input type="checkbox"/>Editable text for the template
 	 <input type="checkbox"/>When logged in, user should be able to see their photo collection
 	 <input type="checkbox"/>Use Twillo API to send photo to text
+	 <input type="checkbox"/>User's can like the photos of everyone's
+	 <input type="checkbox"/>Gallery of best taken photo

 ---